jcmunav63/audi_cars_backend/README.md

 ## 📖 About the project - Audi Cars Reservations Backend App <a name="about-project"></a>

-The Ruby on Rails (RoR) template is a basic app for starting a project using this great tech stack.
-You can create a large list of different application from this starting repository.
-It includes the gem to connect with a PostgreSQL database, the gem Devise for user authentication, and the gem RSpec for unit testing.
-It is not set up yet to include JavaScript or any CSS frameworks or precompilers.
+This is a Ruby on Rails (RoR) backend application to be used for an Audi Cars Reservation Web Application.
+The frontend app will connect with API endpoints configured in this backend application.
+It will include the creation of users, CRUD operations of Cars, as well as CRUD operations for Reservations (for drive tests).
+The backend app includes the gem to connect with a PostgreSQL database, the gem Devise for user authentication, and the gem RSpec for unit testing.
+It is not set up yet to include JavaScript or any CSS framework or precompiler.

 ## 🛠 Built With <a name="built-with"></a>